nacil4/kooroshariyaee.github.io/_pages/publications.md

 <!-- Publications -->

+### Accepted
+* **Ariyaee, Koorosh**.
+Persian vowel hiatus.
+In *The Handbook of Phonetics and Phonology of Modern Iranian Languages*, eds.
+R. Falahati & Z.
+Ghane.
+Springer.

 ### 2022
 * **Ariyaee, Koorosh** & Alexei Kochetov.
 Acoustics of Persian uvular lenition in consonant clusters. *Proceedings of the annual meeting of the 39th
 Canadian Linguistics Association.* [[pdf]](https://kooroshariyaee.github.io/files/Ariyaee_Kochetov_2022-Acoustics_of_Persian_uvular_lenition_in_consonant_clusters_CLA.pdf)